 What Are Terpenes?

-In this article, you will find everything you need to know about terpenes, their types, and how they can affect you.
+In this article, you’ll find everything you need to know about terpenes and why they matter.

 Which Plants Contain Terpenes?

 Oftentimes, when they hear the words terpenes or terpenoids, people immediately think about cannabis.
 But that’s not the only plant with a high concentration of it — conifers and all the other sweet-smelling flowers contain them.

 The role they play is much bigger than appeasing humans and making the aromatic plant your next bouquet addition.
 Just like with insects, plants use terpenes to attract pollinators or to repel certain predators.
 Some plants might even use them actively, in the healing process or to fight off germs.

 Keep in mind that plants can contain more than one terpene.
 Cannabis is a great example of this, as it is known to contain over 100 terpenes.
 Depending on the variation, the terpenes present in the plant can even go up to 200.